thiagodp/concordialang/docs/en/actions.md

 When I accept the prompt
 ```

 ## `amOn`

+> Indicates a webpage or screen in which it is expected to be at.

 ### amOn + value
 ```gherkin
 Given that I am on "http://concordialang.org"
 ```

 ## `append`

+> Adds a value to a widget (UI Element or UI Literal).

 ### append + number + target
 ```gherkin